CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Tileset JSON

-Using implicit tiling, the tileset JSON file describes the root tile, tiling scheme, and template URIs for locating files.
+Using implicit tiling, the tileset JSON file describes the root tile, subdivision scheme, and template URIs for locating files.

 In the extension object of the tileset JSON, the following properties about the root tile are included: